 Detailed description of how password synchronization works

-The following describes in-depth how password synchronization works between Active Directory and Azure Active Directory.
+The following describes in-depth how password synchronization works between Active Directory and Azure AD.

 - Every two minutes, the password synchronization agent on the AD Connect server requests stored password hashes (the unicodePwd attribute) from a DC via the standard MS-DRSR replication protocol used to synchronize data between DCs.
 The service account must have Replicate Directory Changes and Replicate Directory Changes All AD permissions (granted by default on installation) to obtain the password hashes.